tisfeng/Easydict/docs/README_EN.md

 | Croatian              |   ❌   |  ❌   |      ❌      |   ✅   |  ✅   |   ✅    |
 | Mongolian             |   ❌   |  ❌   |      ❌      |   ✅   |  ✅   |   ✅    |
 | Hebrew                |   ❌   |  ❌   |      ❌      |   ✅   |  ✅   |   ✅    |

-> Notice: ⚠️ means the translation of source language to Traditional Chinese is not supported, such as DeepL.
-If you enter Traditional Chinese for translation, it will be treated as Simplified Chinese.

 ### Preferences